cressidagp/arcluascripts/deprecated/readme.txt

-This scripts has been converted to Modular Way.
+*) This scripts has been converted to Modular Way.
 If you want to use them comment out the Registers and remove his modular way counterpart.

+Baltharus_the_Warborn.lua
+Captain_Falric.lua
+Captain_Marwyn.lua
+Frostworn_General.lua
+General_Zarithrian.lua
+Saviana_Ragefire.lua

+**) Deprecated since it will be handled in database:

+The_Three_Beggars.lua

+***) Ported to gossip plugin

+Shawn.lua
+Hilary.lua